Youth Concussions and The Safety in Youth Sports Act

 The athlete cannot return to play until cleared in writing by a health professional trained in diagnosing and managing concussions.

-For those who do not follow these safety standards, the law sets the following penalties:
+For those who do not follow these safety standards outlined in the youth concussion act, the law sets the following penalties:

 - First offense = suspension from coaching any athletic activity for the remainder of the season.